Piha, New Zealand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Ensure that you get the necessary kind.
-Many adapters available online are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types I. Make sure to find the right type.
+A lot of adapters currently sold are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most areas.

 A portable power bank, like this one